-We have to be honest, we love a good tradition and our annual ‘Bowling for Boobs’ event in October is one of our most favorite.
-This year marked the 4th time that we had the opportunity to get into teams, wear the “pinkest” shirts we can find, throw strikes, spares, gutter balls, and laugh.
-The friendship and memories last us for years to come, but more than anything, the difference we get to make is what we value the most.
+We have to be honest, we love a good tradition and our annual "Bowling for Boobs’" event in October is one of our most favorite.
+This year marked the 5th time that we had the opportunity to get into teams, wear the pinkest shirts we could find, throw strikes, spares, gutter balls, and laugh.
+The friendships and memories last us for years to come, but more than anything, the difference we get to make is what we value the most.

-Employees pay $35 each to receive a t-shirt, snacks, and an afternoon off to bowl with their coworkers.
+Employees pay a small fee to receive a custom t-shirt, sweet snacks, and an afternoon out of the office to bowl with our coworkers.
 Every dollar our employees pay goes directly to the Kamie K. Preston Hereditary Cancer Foundation.
-Fusion Medical Staffing covers the cost of the event.
+Fusion Medical Staffing covers the costs of the remainder of the charitable event.

-Brandi Preston lost her mother, Kamie Preston to Breast Cancer in 2005.
-Brandi was 13 years old when she lost her mother.
-Kamie, now a mother of 3 children, police officer and community activist wanted her children to focus on being preventative instead of reactive for their own lives.
+Brandi Preston lost her mother, Kamie Preston, to breast cancer in 2005.
+Kamie, a mother of three, police officer, and community activist wanted her children to focus on being preventative instead of reactive for their own lives.
 Days before Brandi’s mother passed away, she made her children promise they would do genetic testing to understand their cancer risk, so they can have more preventative options.

 (Extra thanks to Brad Higgins for the photos.)

-This event raised $7,195 for hereditary cancer testing and its patients.
+This event in 2018 raised $7,195 for hereditary cancer testing and its patients.